asyncapi/website/markdown/blog/helsinki-and-community.md

   className="text-center"
 />

 The talks were engaging, and the questions that followed were great.
-But the best conversations, the most technical and insightful ones, happened at the `API Specs and Standards` booth.
-We teamed up with friends from the OpenAPI Initiative, and together we had deep, meaningful discussions.
+But the best, most technical, and insightful conversations happened at the `API Specs and Standards` booth.
+We teamed up with friends from the OpenAPI Initiative and had deep, meaningful discussions.

 <Figure
   src="/img/posts/helsinki-and-community/booth-front.webp"